 Consultative and collaborative approach; comfort working across a large and complex international NGO on complex policy issues; and

-Bachelor’s degree in public policy, political science, public health or other relevant field; Advanced degree preferred.
+Bachelor’s degree in public policy, communications, public health or other relevant field.
+Advanced degree preferred.

+The Global Health Advocacy Incubator, a program of the Campaign for Tobacco-Free Kids, advances public health policies to build a healthier and safer world.
+Drawing on our extensive global experience, we offer strategic support to develop and execute advocacy campaigns to pass laws and policies that save lives.
 The Campaign for Tobacco-Free Kids is a leader in the fight to reduce tobacco use in the United States and around the world.
-By changing public attitudes and public policies on tobacco, the Campaign works to prevent kids from smoking, help smokers quit and protect everyone from secondhand smoke.
-A non-profit organization established in1996, the Campaign works with more than 130 organizational partners, including public health, medical, education, civic, corporate, youth and religious organizations.
-The Campaign does not accept any government or tobacco
+A non-profit organization established in 1996, the Campaign works with more than 130 organizational partners, including public health, medical, education, civic, corporate, youth and religious organizations.
+The Campaign does not accept any government or tobacco industry funding.